 "The Wounded" features a Knight Templar version: Captain Maxwell believes the Cardassians are preparing for war, but Starfleet won't listen, so he goes rogue and starts destroying ostensibly peaceful (and definitely defenseless) Cardassian ships and outposts.
 Turns out he wasn't completely bonkers, but he was definitely jumping the gun and gets hit hard for it.

 Subversion: Another episode finds Data in temporary command of another starship as part of a scratch fleet seeking evidence that the Romulans are violating the Neutral Zone, and goes against Captain Picard's orders in order to achieve the mission objective.
-When subsequently debriefed, he offers his apologies, whereupon Captain Picard points out that a Starfleet captain is not only authorised but expected to countermand orders if they have reason to believe the safety of their ship demands it, though presumably they would need a very compelling explanation when they got back to port, which Data had in spades.
+When subsequently debriefed, he offers his apologies, whereupon Captain Picard points out that a Starfleet captain is not only authorised but expected to countermand orders if they have reason to believe the safety of their ship demands it; presumably they would need a very compelling reason to explain this after the fact, but Data had one and then some.
 (Actually Truth in Television for many navies.)

 In "The Pegasus", Picard mentions he picked Riker as his first officer because of an incident where Riker didn't allow one of his previous captains to beam down.
 Picard was impressed by Riker challenging a captain's authority for the safety of the captain and the ship's crew.

 Nikolai Rozhenko in "Homeward" abducts a village from a pre-warp planet to ensure someone survives a coming disaster, bypassing the Prime Directive.
 Most other Prime Directive-related episodes discuss it; "Pen Pals", for example, has Picard and Worf support the Directive in the case of a doomed planet, with Geordi and Dr Pulaski aghast at the idea and supporting intervention, until eventually Data finds a loophole that lets them save the planet.